 How CCMF Will Distribute Awards

-CCMF will aim to distribute the funds to winners by Monday, June 15, 2020.
+CCMF will distribute award funds to winners as reimbursement following completion of their internship program and submission of proof of award usage (see below).
 CCMF can provide the funds via check or wire transfer, depending on the winner’s preference.

 Submitting Your Proof of Award Usage

-Award winners will deliver an end-of-internship report summary to CCMF by Monday, September 28, 2020:
+Award winners will deliver an end-of-internship report summary to CCMF by the end of September 2021.

 - The report will highlight the work performed as a result of the internship.